Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Ask for any extra clarification along the way.

-Once again, if in your CLAUDE.md you've specified technical and implementation details (like using Vue and Tailwind as JavaScript and CSS frameworks and BEM as convention), this should be enough to start.
+Once again, if in your CLAUDE.md you have specified technical and implementation details (such as using Vue and Tailwind as JavaScript and CSS frameworks and BEM as a convention), this should be enough to start.

 Now: control your expectations.
 Keep in mind that this process rarely returns the expected result on the first try and usually improves with each new iteration.

-If you want to go one step further you can ask Claude to take screenshots—and then compare them with the produced artifact—using Puppeteer MCP server or iOS simulator MCP server for mobile.
+If you want to go a step further you can ask Claude to take screenshots —and then compare them with the produced artifact—using Puppeteer MCP server or iOS simulator MCP server for mobile, although I admit I have no experience with the latter.

 Safe YOLO Mode